Balaton Uplands National Park: Káli Basin

 The most characteristic part of the Balaton Uplands was granted protection - perhaps at the last moment - when a protected landscape area in the Káli Basin was established in 1984 on an area of 9,111 hectares.

 Tapolca Basin

 For hundreds of years poets, novelists and painters have been calling the Badacsony and its vicinity the most beautiful landscape in Hungary.
 One of the greatest achievements of the Hungarian nature conservation movement is that the basalt quarries opened here in 1903 have finally been closed down.
-The famous playwright Ferenc Herczeg made powerful efforts in the Upper House in the 1920s to have them closed.
-A press campaign was also launched, but the last quarries where only finally closed in 1964.
+The playwright Ferenc Herczeg made powerful efforts in the Upper House in the 1920s to have them closed.
+A press campaign was also launched, but the last quarries were finally closed in no sooner than 1964.
 Those on the Gulács and Tóti Hills were abandoned at the end of World War II and in the early 1950s.
 The Szentgyörgy and Csobánc Hills are more fortunate: their basalt was not found suitable for building purposes, so there are only small wounds on their flanks.